Action for Insects

 How do I stop my plants and vegetables being eaten if I don’t use pesticides in my garden?

 Spraying to deal with pests can often kill the predators too, or at least make them want to avoid your garden.
 When you stop using chemicals, aphids are the first creatures to return as they have a short breeding cycle.
 Their predators may take longer to come back, but stick with it and know it will be better in the long run!
+Our Action for Insects for the home has lots of advice and tips for how you can garden without chemicals including advice on companion planting and alternatives to chemicals.

 In the end you’ll wonder why you ever needed chemicals in the first place.